GabeOchieng/EbolaML-1/README.txt

 learning classification algorithms:
 • Logistic Regression : a linear model which finds the best coefficient (weight) for each feature that, when combined linearly, explain data the best.

+4

 • KNN (k-nearest neighbors ) : an object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors
-4

 • SVM : classifies by using an optimal linear separating hyperplane by using maximal margin classifier.
-• Random Forest : averages the prediction of many decision trees (classifies by organising data features in form of a tree)
+• Random Forest : averages the prediction of many decision trees (classifies by organizing data features in form of a tree)
 • Neural Networks : are organized in a series of layers, where the input vector enters at the left side of the network, which is then projected to a “hidden layer.”
 Each unit in the hidden layer is a weighted sum of the